-For applications where this pin is not used, CSB should be tied to AVDD.
-When using the one-lane mode, the encode rate should be \leq 62.5 MSPS to meet the maximum output rate of 1 Gbps.
+For applications where the SDIO/OLM pin is not used, CSB should be tied to AVDD.
+When using the one-lane mode, the conversion rate should be \leq 62.5 MSPS to meet the maximum output rate of 1 Gbps.

-Table 13.
+Table 15.
 Output Lane Mode Pin Settings